Wave-Play/robo.js/docosaurus/docs/advanced/configuration.md

 To configure your Robo.js, create a config file named `robo.mjs` in a `.config` folder.

-> Alternatively, you can use CommonJS syntax by naming it `robo.cjs`.
-Files named `robo.config.mjs` or `robo.config.js` at the root directory are also supported but discouraged.
+> Alternatively, you can use CommonJS with the name `robo.cjs` or a simpler JSON format as `robo.json`.
+Using the JSON format is not as robust as JS, but it's a viable choice if you encounter issues with either `.cjs` or `.mjs` on your web host.

 ## Example configuration